-Following this direction, the present work is devoted to the study of an FLRW cosmological model under exponential entropy corrections.
+Following this direction, the present work is devoted to studying an FLRW cosmological model with exponential entropy corrections.
 In Sect. \ref{sec2} we first revisit the derivation of the Friedmann equations from the unified first law of thermodynamics, now modified by the exponential entropy.
-Then in Sect. \ref{sec3} we construct the effective equation of state for the horizon thermodynamics, paying particular attention to the role of the deformation parameter $\alpha$.
+In Section \ref{sec3}, we construct the effective equation of state for horizon thermodynamics, paying particular attention to the role of the tracking $\alpha$ controlling the exponential entropy corrections.
 The analysis of the heat capacity (Sect. \ref{sec3}) and Gibbs free energy in Sect. \ref{sec4}, reveals the conditions under which the system experiences phase transitions, critical points, or instabilities.
 These thermodynamic insights are subsequently connected to cosmological dynamics in Sect. \ref{sec5}, where we examine how the modified equations alter the Hubble expansion history $H(z)$ and compare the predictions against observational probes such as cosmic chronometers and the Pantheon+ supernova dataset.
 Finally, in Sect. \ref{sec6} we emphasize the potential relevance of exponential entropy corrections to outstanding cosmological problems, including the current $H_{0}$ tension, and we summarize the broader implications of a universe whose horizon exhibits a rich thermodynamic phase structure.